Guided bomb: World War II

-In World War II, the aforementioned Fritz X and Henschel Hs 293 guided ordnance designs were used in combat by Nazi Germany against ships, as the USAAF would do with the Azon in hitting bridges and other hard-to-hit targets in both Western Europe and Burma.
-Later, U.S. National Defense Research Committee developed the VB-6 Felix, which used infrared to home on ships.
+In World War II, the Fritz X and Henschel Hs 293 guided ordnance designs were used in combat by Nazi Germany against ships, as the USAAF would do with the Azon and later Razon in hitting bridges and other hard-to-hit targets in both Western Europe and Burma.
+Later, US National Defense Research Committee developed the VB-6 Felix, which used infrared to home on ships.
 While it entered production in 1945, it was never employed operationally.

 Korean War

 The US briefly deployed the ASM-A-1 Tarzon (or VB-13 Tarson) bomb (a Tallboy fitted with radio guidance) during the Korean War, dropping them from Boeing B-29 Superfortresses.

 Vietnam War

 In 1962, the US Army began research into laser guidance systems and by 1967 the USAF had conducted a competitive evaluation leading to full development of the world's first laser-guided bomb, the BOLT-117, in 1968.